OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 SPDX Lite has the affinity with SPDX tools due to its containing the mandatory part of the Document Creation and Package Information.

+SPDX Lite can be used parallel with SPDX in software supply chains .

 ## 2. Table of SPDX Lite